genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    base was called incorrectly by the sequencer.
 A score of 30 means a 0.1% chance of an incorrect base call. (default: 20)
-2. **Percentage of bases to be above the minimum quality score** is number of nucleotides in the reads having quality equal to or higher than the choosen minimum quality score.
-100% requiers all bases in the reads to be equal to or hiher than the quality cut-off value.
+2. **Percentage of bases to be above the minimum quality score** is number of nucleotides in the reads having quality equal to or higher than the chosen minimum quality score.
+100% requiers all bases in the reads to be equal to or higher than the quality cut-off value.
 50% means requires the median of the bases to be at least the quality cut-off value. (default: 80)

 Let's take an example, to understand how the application works.
 So, here is our